loshz/metrics_server/README.md

 >_Note: this lib is **NOT** stable.
 The API might change before v1.0_

-A hassle-free, single-responsibility, safe HTTP server used to easily expose metrics in an application.
+A hassle-free, single-responsibility, safe HTTP/S server used to easily expose metrics in an application.

-This crate provides a thread safe, minimalstic HTTP server used to buffer metrics and serve them via a standard `/metrics` endpoint.
+This crate provides a thread safe, minimalstic HTTP/S server used to buffer metrics and serve them via a standard `/metrics` endpoint.
 It's aim is to remove the boilerplate needed to create such simple mechanisms.
 It is currently somewhat oppinionated and naive in order to maintain little complexity.

 ## Usage